fiskaltrust/interface-doc/doc/digital-receipt/implementation/digital-receipt-implementation.md

 # Give away version (QR-Label)

 This method provides the digital receipt via QR-Label, a receipt tag that should be distributed via an barcode scanner from the Point of Sale into the Middleware.
 There are three options in following JSON format available.
-For this implementation the POS-API Helper or POS API is required to change the upload behavior  for the digital.
+For this implementation the POS API Helper or POS API is required to change to an direct upload behavior, required for the digital receipt.

 <details>